ComplianceFrontiers/ChessChamps/src/data/blog-post/post-3.md

   <li><strong>Strategic Thinking</strong><br>Chess helps students learn to plan, evaluate, and make decisions—skills that are essential in both school and life.</li>

-  <li><strong>Improved Academic Performance</strong><br>Research indicates that chess players often perform better in subjects like math and reading due to improved reasoning and analytical skills.</li>
+  <li><strong>Academic Excellence</strong><br>Research indicates that chess players often perform better in subjects like math and reading due to improved reasoning and analytical skills.</li>

   <li><strong>Increased Confidence</strong><br>Each game of chess is a chance for students to challenge themselves, celebrate progress, and gain confidence in their abilities.</li>
 </ul>

 > Chess is more than just a game—it’s a powerful educational tool that enhances students’ cognitive abilities, focus, and strategic thinking.
 Studies have shown that children who play chess demonstrate improved problem-solving skills, higher concentration, and better academic performance in subjects like math and reading.
 By introducing chess to students in a school setting, we aim to nurture these skills early, giving students a foundation for lifelong learning and success.